Kala Patthar

 - Monsoon: Should be avoided except by the truly intrepid, as clouds often obscure the mountains, trails are slippery, and leeches abound in lower altitudes.

-- Facilities: Several basic teahouses offer twin-share rooms (often unheated), common dining areas with yak dung stoves, communal toilets, and simple menus (dal bhat, noodles, tea, etc.).
+- Several basic teahouses offer twin-share rooms (often unheated), common dining areas with yak dung stoves, communal toilets, and simple menus (dal bhat, noodles, tea, etc.).

 - Heating is limited to dining stoves.
 Showers are rare, unreliable, and cost extra.